bdebyl/bdebyl-site/content/post/humble-beginnings.md

   * Pagination
   * Syntax Highlighting

-At the this point in time I decided it was no longer worth my time in trying to re-work something I wasn't very familiar with, as my main objective was simply to get a portfolio website with blog functionality up and running.
+At this point I decided it was no longer worth my time in trying to re-work something I wasn't very familiar with.
+My main objective was simply to get a portfolio website with blog functionality up and running, not to custom build or *re*-build a theme. **Tranquilpeak** offered exactly what I wanted, though not necessarily *how* I wanted them.
+You can't always get what you want :)